 What is LiDAR?

-LiDARis a remote sensing technology.
-LiDAR technology uses the pulse from a laser to collect measurements.
+LiDAR is a remote sensing method.
+LiDAR technology uses the light from a laser to collect measurements.
 These are used to create 3D models and maps of objects and environments.

 What does LiDAR stand for?

-LiDAR is an acronym of Light Detection and Ranging.
-It is also known as laser scanning or 3D scanning.
+Light Detection and Ranging.
+The acronym LiDAR is often used to name this remote sensing method.
+It uses light to measure distances and is also known as laser scanning or 3D scanning.

 How does Light Detection and Ranging (LiDAR) work?